 d.
 Do employers have to modify dress codes or hygiene requirements as an accommodation?

 Most authorities (including EEOC) treat dress codes and hygiene requirements as "conduct rules," but classify them as the type of conduct rule that must be justified as job-related and consistent with business necessity before being enforced.
 Therefore, if a person with a disability requests modification of a dress code or hygiene requirement as an accommodation, an employer must consider allowing the modification unless the employer can show that the dress code or hygiene requirement is necessary for the job at issue.
-JAN offers information on dealing with hygiene issues in the workplace.
-For additional information, see also Applying Performance and Conduct Standards to Employees with Disabilities.

 e.
 Do employers have to consider allowing employees to work at home as an accommodation?